-The operational plan should include the exact projects and core operational objectives and achieve over the next 12 months to move you towards your strategy as best as possible.
+The operational plan should include the exact projects and core operational objectives and achieve them over the next 12 months to move you towards your strategy as best as possible.
 Break your operational plan into six elements; marketing, sales, product development and delivery, operations, financial management, and people.

-Remember while planning ahead is essential, it’s important to be open to iterating, changing and developing these plans as challenges arise throughout your journey.
+Remember while planning ahead is essential, it’s important to be open to iterating, changing, and developing these plans as challenges arise throughout your journey.

 Now you know the milestones you need to hit in the next year, break this down into what you need to achieve in the next 4 quarters.

-Quarterly planning will help inform what projects to prioritise, what to say “yes” to and equally as important, what you should be saying “no” to in the next 90-days.
+Quarterly planning will help inform what projects to prioritise, what to say “yes” to, and equally as important, what you should be saying “no” to in the next 90-days.